 I’ve seen many brands that are super aggressive with it and have “talkable” on their sites, however, we simply use Loyalty Lion and encourage our customers to share their referral code with them.

-27. Answer Every Objection Your Customers Have
+35. Be Ready to Answer Every Objection Your Customers Have

 Your customers have many objections and your job as a marketer is to answer them all.

-Simply ask your customers: “what doubts/hesitations did you have before buying our product?” or “What almost stopped you from buying our product?” and list these objections down.
+Simply ask your customers: “What doubts/hesitations did you have before buying our product?” or “What almost stopped you from buying our product?” and list these objections down.

 One way we’re able to collect this data is by using Hotjar’s ‘Poll’ feature.